minminfu/minminfu.github.io/_pages/misc.md

 Hope this works for you.
 Good luck!

-## Under Construction
-Please visit this page in the future for code and documentation!

 ## More about me
 I grew up in Fremont, California in the San Francisco Bay Area.
 Outside of research, I love classical music and have an interest in violin and guitar.